In this post, you will see a bear bonnet with ears pattern

 This simple bear bonnet will look great in a mohair yarn or other textured yarn.

-The bear bonnet will make an excellent newborn photo prop, but it is not advised to allow baby to wear one without supervision, as it has chin ties.
+The bear bonnet will make an excellent newborn photo prop, but it is not advised to allow the baby to wear one without supervision, as it has chin ties.

-I have sold many of these bonnet patterns and they remain a firm reader favourite!
+I have sold many of these bonnet patterns and they remain a firm reader favorite!

 An Easy Level Knitting Pattern